 In 2016, after a trip to New Orleans and a conversation with a man named Don Edwards.
 I found myself wanting a Black Lives Matter wristband.
 It’s different than attending a protest or echoing on social media.
 To me, the wristband provided a way in which I could present my stance on a daily basis.
 Without diving into the politics of this statement, I wear a BLM wristband because black lives matter to me.

 I received my 200 bands, put mine on, and went out to see if anyone else wanted one.
 A good number of people in my community did.
 With about 100 remaining, I asked a local coffee shop owner if I could leave the rest in her shop.
 She gladly accepted.

 In less than 3 days all of the wristbands were gone.
 It was clear that 200 bands were not enough.

 With extra cash from a VJ gig, my next order was 1000 wristbands. (@ $180 or $0.18/pc).
 I handed a few hundred wristbands over to the coffee shop owner and went to another coffee shop, and then another, and then a community center.
 I was out of wristbands within the week.
-The other locations would be out within a month, and next thing I knew, I was using Xmas money to buy 2100 wristbands ($357, $0.17/pc).
+The other locations would be out within the month, and next thing I knew, I used my Xmas money to buy 2100 wristbands ($357, $0.17/pc).
 They were all gone in 3 months.